nvanheyst/nvanheyst/README.md

 ## Hi there 👋

-I'm passionate about solving problems, especially in robotics and simulation.
-While I don't come from a traditional programming background, I enjoy building things and exploring new ideas through code.
+I'm a business professional with a passion for the intersection of technology and real-world applications.
+My interest in robotics and simulation stems from a desire to understand how these technologies can solve practical problems.
+While I don't come from a traditional programming background and wouldn't call myself a programmer, I enjoy building things and exploring new ideas through code.

 Disclaimer: All work and opinions expressed on this profile are my own and do not represent the views of Clearpath Robotics.